M-Valentino/C-Sharp-Webcrawler/README.md

 # C-Sharp-Webcrawler

 This repository contains an easy-to-use web crawler terminal program written in c#.
 Given an entry URL, the program will visit links and save their URLs, page titles, and meta descriptions.
-Optionally you can export the crawled links to a CSV using the `--csv` arg.
+Optionally you can export the crawled links to a CSV.

 ## Prerequisites